-Anonymous asked: What were the things that you liked about Center for Change and what were the things you disliked?
+Anonymous said: What were the things that you liked about Center for Change and what were the things you disliked?

 - They were stubborn enough to make it so I had no choice in gaining to the weight they wanted me to be at.
 This IS a pro because the “ED” voice had always kept ME stubborn enough to evade getting to a healthy weight for years, even through other hospitals and treatments.
 They weren’t going to let me leave treatment at any place they didn’t want me to be - which, according to reliable sources, wasn’t a bad place at all.

 - ^^ The GOOD thing about getting to a healthy weight (which I never thought I would say) is that, as cliche as it sounds, my brain did start functioning more effectively.
 I hadn’t thought anything was wrong before but then I spent 2+ months at a healthy weight and realized just how much better I felt.
 I wasn’t suicidal and I was excited for college the next semester.
 Also, having been at the Center long enough at my healthy weight (took two months to restore weight then two spent at a healthy weight) I was able to at least ATTEMPT to become more comfortable in my own body.
 Bloating went down a bit once my weight gain evened out some, etc.

 - You can ask permission from your therapist to play your instrument for an allotted period of time if you brought an instrument that is therapeutic for you.

 - Staff that really seems to care (as in not just trying to get money out of you) ~ including nurses, “techs”, therapists, etc

 - Have a lot of nice activities you can participate in (leisurely, exercise-wise, and just fun stuff outside of the treatment center) once you advance in a level system they have.